AromaKitsune/Windows-XAML-Styles/README.md

 ### File Explorer, Notification Center

-1. Launch the Windhawk app
+1. Launch the Windhawk app.
-2. Explore the mods
+2. Explore the mods.
-3. Search and pick a Styler mod for a specific process
+3. Search and pick a Styler mod for a specific process.
-4. Click "Details", then "Install"
+4. Click "Details", then "Install".
-5. Go to the "Advanced" tab
+5. Go to the "Advanced" tab.
-6. Clear everything in the "Mod settings" text box
+6. Clear everything in the "Mod settings" text box.
-7. Go to this GitHub repo
+7. Go to this GitHub repo.
-8. Open the JSON file for a specific Styler mod
+8. Open the JSON file for a specific Styler mod.
-9. Copy the whole code
+9. Copy the whole code.
-10. Go back to the Windhawk app
+10. Go back to the Windhawk app.
-11. Paste the JSON code into the "Mod settings" text box
+11. Paste the JSON code into the "Mod settings" text box.
-12. Click "Save", and the changes take effect instantly
+12. Click "Save", and the changes take effect instantly.

 ### Lock Screen, System Settings